 Do you need to register your holiday rental in Andalucia?

-Fines for non-compliance to holiday rental property regulation, range from 2,000 Euros to 18,000 euros in Andalucia.
-This is relatively low compared to Ibiza and Catalunya where fines can be as much as 40,000 euros in Ibiza, and up to a staggering 600,000 euros in Barcelona.
+Fines for non-compliance to holiday rental property regulation, currently range from 2,000 euros to 18,000 euros in Andalucia.
+This is relatively low compared to Ibiza and Catalunya where fines have been as much as 40,000 euros in Ibiza, and up to a staggering 600,000 euros in Barcelona.